Attractive and repulsive terms in multi-filament dispersion interactions: Electronic response of 1D electrons

 A rather general model for the response of a quasi-1D linear objects\,\cite{dobson2006asymptotics},

 Here $n_{0}$ is the number of polarizable electrons per unit length of object $O_{I}$, $\omega_{0}$ is the band-gap frequency which vanishes for metals, and will be assumed small here, giving a large parallel polarizability at small $q$ and $u$. $\omega_{1 D}(q)$ is the one-dimensional plasma frequency which $\rightarrow 0$ as $q \rightarrow 0$\,\cite{dobson2006asymptotics}.
+Eq.\,(\ref{jfd}) can be obtained from the hydrodynamic arguments, also from the long-wavelength limit of microscopic Bloch electron response theory.